The Portfolio Dashboard

 The three questions.

-In my experience, three questions reliably come up in every portfolio governance meeting, regardless of the organisation or the specific portfolio.
-Building a dashboard around these three questions, literally structuring the views to answer them in order, produces the tool that leadership uses.
+Three questions come up in every portfolio governance meeting.
+Building a dashboard around them, literally structuring the views to answer them in order, produces the tool that leadership uses.

 What is at risk of missing commitments we have made externally?
 Not all project risk is equally important.
 Leadership cares most about risk that threatens commitments they have made to the board, to regulators, to customers, or to other parts of the organisation.
 A dashboard that surfaces this kind of risk explicitly, flagging projects whose delays or failures would cascade into external commitments, is answering the question that is actually in the room, not just showing which projects are amber.